-The programs for the BSc degrees in Agricultural/Food Business Management, Agriculture, Environmental and Conservation Sciences, BSc (Environmental and Conservation Sciences)/BA (Native Studies) Combined Degrees, Forest Business Management, Forestry, Human Ecology, Human Ecology/BEd Combined Degrees, and Nutrition and Food Science, must conform to the descriptions in §\$34.3 to 34.11, respectively.
-BSc in Environmental and Conservation Sciences/BA in Native Studies Combined students should also see §34.6.2.
+The programs for the BSc degrees in Agricultural/Food Business Management, Agriculture, Environmental and Conservation Sciences, BSc (Environmental and Conservation Sciences)/BA (Native Studies) Combined Degrees, Forest Business Management, Forestry, Human Ecology, Human Ecology/BEd Combined Degrees, and Nutrition and Food Science, must conform to the descriptions in §§34.3 to 34.13, respectively.
+BSc in Environmental and Conservation Sciences/BA in Native Studies Combined students should also see §34.7.2.
 Although students are advised to discuss their programs with an Academic Advisor, students are ultimately responsible for the completeness and accuracy of their registrations.

 Students registered in the BSc in Forestry and BSc in Forest Business Management programs are required to complete Forestry Field Schools (FOR 101, 302, 303, and 304).
-Students registered in the BSc in Environmental and Conservation Sciences and the BSc in Environmental and Conservation Sciences/BA in Native Studies programs are required to complete ENCS Field School (ENCS 308).
+Students registered in the BSc in Environmental and Conservation Sciences, the BSc in Environmental and Conservation Sciences - Bilingual and the BSc in Environmental and Conservation Sciences/BA in Native Studies programs are required to complete ENCS Field School (ENCS 308).